shondalai/docs/docs/extensions/rewardify/rewardify-changelog.md

 ## [1.2.2] - 2025-12-22

 ### Added
-- + New rule - 7 day login streak
+- New rule - 7 day login streak
-- + Add rate limiting the points award
+- Add rate limiting the points award
-- + Add rate limiting the points award
+- Add rate limiting the points award
-- + Adding Community Builder support
+- Adding Community Builder support
-- + New HikaShop payment plugin to use rewardify points for purchasing products
+- New HikaShop payment plugin to use rewardify points for purchasing products
-- + New leaderboard module
+- New leaderboard module
-- + New HikaShop plugin to purchase points
+- New HikaShop plugin to purchase points

 ### Changed
-- * Unable to sort backend users
+- Unable to sort backend users
-- + Joomla 6 Compatibility Update
+- Joomla 6 Compatibility Update
-- update
-- * Unable to delete trashed point rules
+- Unable to delete trashed point rules
-- ^ Update copyright headers
+- Update copyright headers

 ### Fixed
 - Fixed issues with content and user plugins

+## [1.2.1] - 2025-10-05

-- Fixed issues
+### Fixed
+- Hotfix for Joomla 6 compatibility

 ## [1.2.0] - 2025-10-05